EmergenceDeveloper/urgentcare-dental/content/blog/emergency-tooth-extraction-costs-uk.md

 ### Regional Cost Variations Across the UK

-Where you live makes a significant difference in what you'll pay for an emergency tooth extraction, and the price disparities can be substantial — up to 80% difference between the most and least expensive regions.
+Where you live makes a significant difference in what you'll pay for an emergency tooth extraction, and the price disparities can be substantial: up to 80% difference between the most and least expensive regions.

 While you'd expect London to be the most expensive place in the UK, that crown actually belongs to the South West.
 Bristol dental practices frequently charges about £200, more than central London for extractions, and regionally, the most expensive prices in the UK for tooth extractions are consistently in the South West.